diagrams/diagrams-doc/doc/manual.rst

 ~~~~

 `Diagrams.TwoD.Arc`:mod: provides a function `arc`, which constructs a
-radius-one circular arc starting at a first angle__ and extending
+radius-one circular arc starting at a first direction and extending
-counterclockwise to the second, as well as `wedge` which constructs a
+through a given angle__ , as well as `wedge` which constructs a wedge
-wedge shape, `annularWedge` (an arc plus two radii) and various other
+shape, `annularWedge` (an arc plus two radii) and various other
 functions for conveniently constructing arcs.

 __ `Angles`_